AdaCore/spark2014/docs/develguide/translation_why3.rst

   increase splitting of VCs.
 This attribute is generated in gnat2why.

 ``GP_Inlined`` indicates that this part of the VC was obtained by inlining a symbol.
-This attribute is generated in gnatwhy3.
+This attribute is mostly generated in gnatwhy3 generally, but gnat2why also sometimes uses it when it inlines definitions of predicates.

 ``keep_on_simp`` prevents Why3 from simplifying inside a term that has this label.
 For example, ``a /\ "keep_on_simp" true`` cannot be simplified to